 When CT scans are used

 CT scans can produce detailed images of many structures inside the body, including the internal organs, blood vessels and bones.
+They can be used to:

-- diagnose conditions, including damage to bones, injuries to internal organs, problems with blood flow, stroke, and cancer,
+Diagnose conditions, including damage to bones, injuries to internal organs, problems with blood flow, stroke, and cancer.

-- monitor conditions, including checking the size of tumours during and after cancer treatment.
+Monitor conditions, including checking the size of tumours during and after cancer treatment.

+CT scans would not normally be used to check for problems if you do not have any symptoms (known as screening).
 This is because the chances of finding an abnormality when there are no symptoms is low.
 Also, the benefits of screening may not outweigh the risks, particularly as there is radiation involved.

 Preparing for a CT scan